lorin/alloy-consistency/README.md

 E0 is concurrent with E1 (by "concurrent", we mean there's no returns before relationship).

 In a real system, in the same session, all events have to be order by the returns before relationship.
-SO we missed a constraint.
+We missed a constraint.

 ```alloy